-People and team management
+Team building and management

 Why do some team dynamics fail?
 The key lies in the design and facilitation.

-Many companies choose to implement activities to improve team cohesion, but by the end of the day, there is often a feeling that “it was all for nothing.”
+Many companies choose to implement activities to enhance team cohesion, but by the end of the day, there is often a feeling that “it was all for nothing.”
 This scenario is more common than it seems and usually leads to questioning the usefulness of such initiatives.

 However, it is not the tool itself that fails, but rather the way it is designed and facilitated.
 The success of a dynamic depends on how it connects with the organization's objectives, the context in which it takes place, and the facilitator's ability to guide it.